Yankee Championships

 Uniforms:

-**For 2022 regionals, the uniform rules listed below for Yankee Championships will be in effect**
+**For 2023 Championships, the uniform rules listed below will be in effect**

 Yankee Championships: Uniforms do not have to be matching, but players must have shirts with numbers front and back.
 4 front, 6 back minimum.
 Taped numbers are not allowed.
 Numbers written in marker should meet the size requirement and also be 3/4" wide.
 Illegal uniforms: #0 or 00 only, 3 digit #, dark colored # on dark shirt, light colored # on light shirt & numbers in the shirt design when the number is not easy to see.
 Placement of numbers does not need to be centered on the front and back, but needs to be clearly identifiable while contrasting in brightness and color with the jersey by the use of either a contrasting border around the number or the number itself contrasting.
 If you have an illegal uniform you will NOT BE ALLOWED TO PLAY until you change to a legal uniform.
 Your team may be assessed delay sanctions resulting from illegal uniforms that need to be changed.